Julia Gillard’s Historic Speech

 Doesn’t sound like what Gillard did.
 I thought she objected to being lectured on moral behaviour by Abbott.

-Dot Hutchison Says:
+9. Dot Hutchison on #

 Any girl or woman who’s ever been in a position of authority over males- whethere in a political sense, or in a business arena, or even just a school project- sat up and watched that speech yesterday and knew it for a Universal Truth.
 We don’t have to accept the double standard being pushed on us.
 Women all over the world took notice of that.
 And yet, watching the video, as you see the intent focus being given by the other women in the room, you also see the men looking bored and baffled, and that’s heartbreaking.

-Sean the Bookonaut Says:
+10. Sean the Bookonaut on #

 The mainstream media’s response to that speech is why I don’t actually watch TV news nor read newspapers.

-leah laurenson Says:
+11. leah laurenson on #

 I was overjoyed to hear her speech.
 What a fantastic speaker.
 Why is the Australian media so biased against her!
 I lived in Australia 15 yrs and was always amazed at the outright sexism in the media there.
 Women have put up with crap afraid to speak up but maybe now things can change?
 I know sexism exists in Canada but not the outright hateful variety in Australia that not even the PM can escape.